Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Morro Bay

-Garrett helped me get my SLR camera in a dry bag and get in one of their one-person kayaks for what turned out to be a great paddle around the bay.
-I was able to get relatively close (as close as seemed appropriate) to frolicking otters, noisy sea lions, and a variety of seabirds.
 If I had had more time, I would have paddled across to the sandbar where Morro Bay is and beached my kayak there for a walkabout.
-Instead, I paddled over to where the fishing boards were moored, just off the coast from the seafood restaurants and shops.
-My quick kayak outing was one of the highlights of the trip… that didn’t include a wine glass in my hand.
+Instead, I paddled over to where the fishing boats were moored, just off the coast from the seafood restaurants and shops.
+My quick kayak outing was one of the trip’s highlights… one that didn’t involve a wine glass in my hand.

 Morro Bay